 What are the advantages of a time and materials contract?

 1. Better control of costs –Time and materials software contracts give clients better control over the development costs as they are usually charged on a per sprint basis.
-Such an approach to software development is best for clients who prefer to see what they are paying for as it is being developed.
+Such an approach to software development is best for clients who prefer to see what they are paying for from the beginning.

 2. More flexibility to change requirements –The ability to pay only for the work done allows clients to add and/or modify the requirements from their software product, at any time of their choosing.
 This is important as the market and customer requirements might change, thereby requiring new/modifiedfunctionalities.